Role of Christianity in civilization: Cleanliness

 Great bathhouses were built in Byzantine centers such as Constantinople and Antioch, and the popes allocated to the Romans bathing through diaconia, or private Lateran baths, or even a myriad of monastic bath houses functioning in eighth and ninth centuries.
 The Popes maintained their baths in their residences, and bath houses including hot baths incorporated into Christian Church buildings or those of monasteries, which known as "charity baths" because they served both the clerics and needy poor people.
-Public bathing were common in medivail Christendom larger towns and cities such as Paris, Regensburg and Naples.
+Public bathing was common in medieval Christendom in larger towns and cities such as Paris, Regensburg and Naples.
 Catholic religious orders of the Augustinians' and Benedictines' rules contained ritual purification, and inspired by Benedict of Nursia encouragement for the practice of therapeutic bathing; Benedictine monks played a role in the development and promotion of spas.
 Protestant Christianity also played a prominent role in the development of the British spas.

 Contrary to popular belief bathing and sanitation were not lost in Europe with the collapse of the Roman Empire.
 Soapmaking first became an established trade during the so-called "Dark Ages".
 The Romans used scented oils (mostly from Egypt), among other alternatives.
 By the 15th century, the manufacture of soap in the Christendom had become virtually industrialized, with sources in Antwerp, Castile, Marseille, Naples and Venice.
 By the mid-19th century, the English urbanised middle classes had formed an ideology of cleanliness that ranked alongside typical Victorian concepts, such as Christianity, respectability and social progress.
 The Salvation Army has adopted the deployment of personal hygiene, and by providing personal hygiene products, such as a toothbrush, toothpaste, and soap.